kghudgens/WhyJoin/README.md

 # Why Join

-Full stack web application made with ReactJs and The Django Framework.
+Full stack web application made with the Django Framework.

 Created to give recruits a chance to speak with service members about their day to day life.
 Giving the recruit a real look into what their life could be like in the military.